lindb/lindb.github.io/docs/guide/admin-ui/metadata.md

 ## Explore

-Browse each configuration of current cluster in 'ETCD', click the 'Compare' button to view state machine in memory.
+Browse each configuration of current cluster in `ETCD`, click the `Compare` button to view state machine in memory.

 <image-window>